refinedev/refine/documentation/docs/api-reference/core/hooks/data/useList/index.md

 ### `config.hasPagination`

-`hasPagination` will be passed to the `getList` method from the `dataProvider` as parameter.
+`hasPagination` will be passed to the `getList` method from the `dataProvider` as a parameter.
 It is used to determine whether to use server-side pagination or not.

 ```tsx
 useList({